The best and worst Super Bowl 2020 commercials

 Hyundai, 'Smaht Pahk'

-If you enjoy Bostonian accents, Chris Evans and John Krasinski, this ad, which is like something from an episode of 30 Rock, is one of the better ads shown during 2020's Super Bowl.
+If you enjoy Bostonian accents, Chris Evans and John Krasinski, this ad, which is like something from an episode of 30 Rock, is one of the better commercials shown during 2020's Super Bowl.

 Audi, 'Let it Go'